 If you are looking for food tours or cooking tours, Spain is a great idea!
 Spain has been among the first powerful nations in Europe to have discovered the deep treasures of the world by being the leader in colonization and exploration.
-It was in the late 1400s that explorers have returned from their voyages all over the Atlantic Ocean and carried new, exotic foods such as potatoes, tomatoes, beans, sweet potatoes, corn, chocolate, peppers, and vanilla—all of these are American natives which eventually became part of the Spanish diet.
+It was in the late 1400s that explorers returned from their voyages all over the Atlantic Ocean and carried new, exotic foods such as potatoes, tomatoes, beans, sweet potatoes, corn, chocolate, peppers, and vanilla—all of these are American natives which eventually became part of the Spanish diet.

 The culinary traditions of Spain rely greatly on the abundance of its locally grown fruits and vegetables as well as its poultry and meats.
 Chorizo, a seasoned sausage, and the Jamon Serrano, a cured ham, are very popular in Spain.

-The most famous Spanish dish is the Paella, a stew that begun in Valencia in the eastern province.
+The most famous Spanish dish is the Paella, a stew that began in Valencia in the eastern province.
 Rice is a primary ingredient that is grown in the tidal flatlands of Valencia.
 There are plenty of Paella variations but it is commonly made of shellfish (clams, shrimps, lobster, and crab), vegetables (peas, asparagus, and tomatoes), chorizo (sausage), rabbit or chicken, and rice.
 Garlic, onion, wine, broth, saffron, and pimiento add great flavor to Paella.

 Every region in Spain has its distinct specialties and cuisine.
 For your upcoming food tours, do not forget to try: